HART in the World: London

 May 4-22, 2019

 The Department of Art History offers Rice students an opportunity to study abroad through our HART in the World program.
-Every other summer a faculty member and an advanced Ph.D. student team up to teach in one of the greatest centers for art in the world.
-This year the HART in the World summer course was held in London May 4-22, 2019 and was accompanied by a Spring semester seminar at Rice.
+Every other summer a faculty member and an advanced Ph.D. student lead a group to visit one of the world's great cultural centers.
+Our last HART in the World summer course was held in London in May 2019, featuring visits to museum, galleries, architectural sites, artists' studios, and more.
+Our next HART in the World seminar is planned for 2023.

 HART in the World 2019 Courses: